 A highly suitable destination school for every child

-By the age of seven, a child’s personality, strengths and needs have transpired sufficiently to enable us to advise parents on suitable future settings for their child.
-Many good options are available, including some single sex schools which many parents are happy to consider from 7+, with their child having benefited from a co-educational environment in their most formative years.2024 Year 2 graduates
+By the age of seven, a child’s personality, strengths and needs have developed sufficiently to enable us to advise parents on suitable future settings for their child.
+Many good options are available, including state schools as well as independent single sex schools which many parents are happy to consider from 7+, with their child having benefited from a co-educational environment in their most formative years.2025 Year 2 graduates

 After their Year 2 tenure as the oldest children at Herne Hill School, it was evident to all that, having honed their leadership skills and social responsibilities to such a high level, they were fully ready to move on to their next schools.